 The who’s who of your health care team

 Keeping you healthy is a group effort, and the primary care provider you see for your wellness visit will want to know who’s part of your health care team.
 He or she may also want to work closely with other health care professionals involved in your care.
 Therefore, you should be prepared to give the person conducting your visit a list of your current health care providers, including contact information and field of specialty.

-If you see several specialists to help you manage chronic conditions, or haven’t seen some of your doctors in the past year, it can be easy to mix them up or forget their names.
+If you see several specialists to help you manage chronic conditions or haven’t seen some of your doctors in the past year, it can be easy to forget their names.
 That’s why it’s a good idea to create a list of your doctors and bring it with you to your wellness visit.

 You may have chosen a health care surrogate or a proxy who will speak on your behalf should you ever become too sick to speak for yourself.
 If so, bring a copy of your completed forms to your appointment.
 If you haven’t made your choices yet, this is a good time to get your physician’s advice on your personal advance care planning.

 Getting a full rundown of all your vitamins, minerals, herbal supplements and prescription medications can help the doctor spot potential drug interactions that could be harmful to your health.
-He or she will also want to ensure you have a complete understanding of each medication, what it’s for and any potential side effects.
+He or she will also want to ensure you have a complete understanding of each medication, its purpose and any potential side effects.

 Make a list, including how often you take each medication and the dosage.
 Better yet, bring all your pill bottles with you to your appointment and show them to the provider.

 A clinician will check your height, weight and blood pressure, and then your provider will likely ask you some questions, including how you have been feeling recently.
 These questions are designed to test your cognitive function and screen you for depression.
 Answer them as honestly as possible and come to the appointment well-rested so you can perform your best on the tests.